-Women on antidepressants less likely to breastfeedMarch 9th, 2012 Nicole Chavez in Health /
+Women on antidepressants less likely to breastfeedMarch 9, 2012 Nicole Chavez in Medicine & Health / Health

 (Medical Xpress) -- Researchers at the California Teratogen Information Service (CTIS) Pregnancy Health Information Line, a statewide non-profit organization based at the University of California, San Diego School of Medicine, have found women exposed to certain antidepressants during pregnancy were significantly less likely to breastfeed their babies compared to unexposed women.
 The results of the study were recently published online in the Journal of Human Lactation.

 The study uses data obtained by counselors at the CTIS Pregnancy Health Information Line, a toll-free service offering evidence-based clinical information about exposures during pregnancy and breastfeeding.
 It focused on 466 pregnant women who contacted the CTIS Pregnancy Health Information Line over a 10-year period with questions about a wide variety of exposures and, after being counseled, agreed to participate in a follow-up study of their pregnancy outcome.

 The study specifically examines breastfeeding choices of women exposed to selective serotonin reuptake inhibitor (SSRI) antidepressants at the time of delivery, compared to those who discontinued use of antidepressants earlier in pregnancy as well as to those women who report not taking antidepressants at all.
 The results showed women exposed to an SSRI anytime in pregnancy were about 60 percent less likely to initiate breastfeeding than women who took no antidepressant.